mayurnagrale/obsidian-git-sync/Asp.net MVC/Asp.net mvc.md

 Cookies
 Web Services

 **From controller to view** :
-View Data :
-Temp Data : Temporary data, it  will get cleared after view is rendered.
+View Bag : Its a dynamic object used to send data between controller to view View Data : Its a dictionary stores data in the form of key value pairs Temp Data :It is also a dictionary and used to sending data from controller to view